Kelly Thompson: Marvel Comics

-At the 2014 New York Comic Con, IDW Publishing revealed it had got the comic book license for the '80s rock-n-roll adventure cartoon Jem and the Holograms.
-A month later, IDW revealed that they hired Thompson to write the first Jem and the Holograms comic with artist Sophie Campbell, a modern re-imagining of the series.
-She wrote the comic for two years, with the first issue released in March 2015 and the ongoing concluding with issue #26 on June 14, 2017.
-During the 2015 "Secret Wars" storyline, she co-wrote her first Marvel comic, a four issue tie-in series titled Captain Marvel and the Carol Corps with Kelly Sue DeConnick.
-In 2016, Thompson and Brenden Fletcher wrote a spin-off six-issue Power Rangers mini-series titled Mighty Morphin Power Rangers: Pink for Boom!
-Studios.
-The mini was focused on the Pink Ranger.
+During the 2015 "Secret Wars" storyline, Thompson co-wrote her first Marvel comic, a four issue tie-in series titled Captain Marvel and the Carol Corps with Kelly Sue DeConnick.
 She also wrote the solo series of Kate Bishop, the second Hawkeye.
-It follows Bishop, who opens her own detective company on the west coast of the United States.
-For her work on Hawkeye she was nominated for an Eisner for best continuing series in 2018.
-It was cancelled by Marvel after 16 issues in 2018.
+It followed Bishop, who opened her own detective company on the west coast of the United States.
+For her work on Hawkeye, Thompson was nominated for an Eisner for best continuing series in 2018.
+The series was cancelled by Marvel after 16 issues in 2018.